Samuel1-ona/Exploring-the-Core-SQL-Syntax-for-Analyzing-Celo-Blockchain-Transactions/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Time functions used in QUERYING CELO BLOCKCHAIN
+## Time functions used in Querying Celo Blockchain

 * Time functions in SQL are used to work with temporal data, such as dates and times.
 These functions provide a way to extract or manipulate specific parts of a date or time value, perform calculations on dates and times, and format date and time values for display.